-The year field is a nonnegative integer: if only two numbers are specified, then the year is assumed to lie within the 100-year period centered about the current year; if the year is omitted, the current year is used as the default.
+The year field is a nonnegative integer.
+If only two numbers are specified, then the year is assumed to lie within the 100-year period centered on the current year.
+If the year is omitted, the current year is the default.

 The hours, minutes, and seconds fields are optional.

 They are integers separated by colons or followed by

 For example, if the current year is 1999, then all these dates are equivalent:

 '17-May-1999' '17-May-99' '17-may' 'May 17, 1999' '5/17/99' '5/17'

 Also, both of these formats represent the same time.

 The default format for numbers-only input follows the US convention.
 Therefore, 3/6 is March 6, not June 3.